Gender Pay Gap Reports

 |D||69.3%||30.7%||Includes all employees whose standard hourly rate places them above the upper quartile|

-The figures set out above have been calculated using the standard methodologies as set out in the ACAS “Managing Gender Gap Reporting” guidance dated February 2019.
+The figures set out above have been calculated using the standard methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2019.

 How does Orbis ‘s gender pay gap compare?

 The mean gender pay gap for all employees and the whole economy (according to the 2019 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 17.3%.
 At -2.6%, Orbis is pleased to report that whilst the vast majority of organisations have a gender pay gap, as at the date of this report, woman in our organisation, on average, earn more than men.

 The proportion of men at Orbis who received a bonus in the 12 months up to 5 April 2019 was 77.8%, while for women this was 60.8% (4.1% more than last year).
 Our mean and median bonus gap reflects the higher proportion of men in roles, that under our current policy, attract a bonus scheme.
 However, we are pleased that progress is being made, with more women receiving bonus than the previous year.

 The fact that our workforce contains such a wide range of roles and the high proportion of male employees in some of those roles means that completely eliminating the bonus gap is a challenge.
 However, we are using these results to identify steps which we can take to make sure that opportunities are equal for all irrespective of gender.

 What is Orbis doing to address its gender pay gap?